Volunteer plants in the garden are just glorified weeds. Read this post to see why I HATE volunteer plants in my garden.

 Hmm . . . . does that sound familiar?
 Yep, that sounds just like what a WEED does!!

 You never know what you’re going to get

 Even if you only grow heirloom or open-pollinated plants, cross-pollination will happen!
-Cucumbers cross with zucchini, butternut squash crosses with pumpkins, two different types of tomatoes will cross with each other, etc. That volunteer squash plant could easily be a pumpkinini, or a buttercumber or some other type of FREAK!
+Cucumbers cross with zucchini, butternut squash cross with pumpkins, two different types of tomatoes will cross with each other, etc. That volunteer squash plant could easily be a pumpkinini, or a buttercumber, or some other type of FREAK!

 And don’t even get me started on hybrid plants!
 You have no idea what you are going to get with volunteer plants from hybrids!

 Why waste time, space, and water on something that may not even produce a viable (or tasty) fruit?
 Again, it’s a WEED, pull it!